-Morris Tutoring has extensive, successful experience helping students prepare for high school and college entrance exams.
+Morris Tutoring has extensive, successful experience helping students prepare for high school (HSPT) and college entrance exams (PSAT, SAT and ACT).

 For high school admissions, we offer preparation for the HSPT (High School Placement Test) and the SSAT (Secondary School Admission Test), which are taken by students seeking admission to private or parochial high schools.

-These include the PSAT, SAT and ACT.
-Today, the testing organizations prefer to use only the acronyms and they avoid spelling out what the letters stand for.
+College admission tests include the PSAT, SAT and ACT.
 The SAT or ACT is required for admission to most colleges, and there are significant differences between the two tests.
 Please see our blog ACT or SAT?
 Helping You to Choose for a concise comparison of these exams.

-Note: many high schools routinely tell students they must take this exam or that, but most colleges accept scores on either exam.
-The PSAT may be administered in grade 8, 9, 10 and/or 11, but the only significant one of these is the test that is given in the junior year, as it prequalifies high scorers for National Merit Scholarships.
+NOTE: The PSAT may be administered in grade 8, 9, 10 and/or 11, but the only significant one of these is the test that is given in the junior year, as it prequalifies high scorers for National Merit Scholarships.
 As for the SAT and ACT, most colleges accept scores on either exam.
 Check with the college(s) of your choice.

 All these tests are revised periodically, and Morris Tutoring stays current with changes.